daniol/lvm-ssh-transfer/README.md

 ### How to verify if the data was copied successfully?
 The script will output error messages and forwards the error code of the commands as exit code.
-If you want to get 100% sure if the data was successfully transfered, you can supply the option `--verify` to execute sha1sum on the source and target server and verify the integrity of the transfered data.
+If you want to get 100% sure if the data was successfully transferred, you can supply the option `--verify` to execute sha1sum on the source and target server and verify the integrity of the transferred data.

 ### I found a bug or I suggest an improvement